 If you feel intense relief after finishing that client pitch, that’s workplace stress saying goodbye.
-If, however, you feel constant, residual dread when thinking about your workplace, then that’s workplace anxiety stubbornly refusing to take a day off.
+If, however, you feel constant, residual dread when thinking about your workplace or employer, then that’s workplace anxiety stubbornly refusing to take a day off.

 Living with a residual feeling of dread takes effort—It’s like having two jobs.
 And anyone who’s worked two jobs knows that performance and productivity always take a hit.

 Nature has programmed you to want to feel productive because it’s been your biological imperative for so long.
-In early human societies, unproductive people just died.
 Perhaps they had an anxiety disorder or depression, but there was nothing to help them with their mental health.
 Resource scarcity is an existential threat, and the anxiety symptoms surrounding it is an evolutionary relic of tougher times.

 But our nervous systems haven’t figured that out yet.

-The anxiety wears you out, and your productivity drops lower.
+The anxiety and stress wear you out, and your productivity drops lower.
 You punish yourself for your lack of output with an anxious response, then you rinse and repeat.